jeffmerrick/typeframe/website/docs/px-88/assembly/electronics.md

 ## Testing

 You'll need to jump to the [Software setup section](../software-setup/) to get the Pi booted, the screen working, and the Power Management HAT firmware installed.
-Once you've done that you can test all the connections before moving on to final assembly.
+Once you've done that, you can test all the connections before moving on to final assembly.